 Mortgage repayments, repairs, day-to-day maintenance, staff salaries and consultant costs are all funded by the Co-operative.

 The Co-operative is self-financing, its rent being its only source of income, and it is committed to retaining its autonomy and to maintaining its properties to the highest possible standards.
-It also has to operate within the rent framework of the Homes and Communities Agency.
+It also has to operate within the rent framework of the Regulator of Social Housing.
 Mindful of these constraints, the Co-operative nevertheless seeks to keep its rents at an affordable level.
 Rent increases are levied every two years.

 Members of a housing co-operative have a measure of control of their housing situation, and in return they need to be committed to the principles that govern co-operative living.
 This involves devoting time and energy to the running of the organisation.